syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Sorting

-The SfListView allows sorting on its data by using the `SfListView.DataSource.SortDescriptors` property.
-Create `SortDescriptor` for the property to be sorted, and add it into the `DataSource.SortDescriptors` collection.
+The SfListView allows you to sort its data by using the `SfListView.DataSource.SortDescriptors` property.
+Create a `SortDescriptor` for the property to be sorted, and add it to the `DataSource.SortDescriptors` collection.

-Refresh the view by calling `SfListView.RefreshView` method.
+Refresh the view by calling the `SfListView.RefreshView` method.

 SortDescriptor object holds the following three properties:

- * `PropertyName`: Describes name of the sorted property.
+ * `PropertyName`: Describes the name of the sorted property.
- * `Direction`: Describes an object of type `ListSortDirection` defines the sorting direction.
+ * `Direction`: Describes an object of type `ListSortDirection` that defines the sorting direction.
- * `Comparer`: Describes a comparer to be applied when sorting takes place.
+ * `Comparer`: Describes a comparer that will be applied when sorting.

 {% tabs %}
 {% highlight xaml %}